w3c/wai-bcase/index.md

     adopted as a great convenience by millions of others
 -   artificial intelligence advances are based on research originally done to provide visual context to blind users
--   auto-captioning for the deaf using machine learning is now being turned to broader applications
+-   auto-captioning for the deaf using machine learning was problematic at first and as it has been steadily improving, is now being turned to broader applications

 {::nomarkdown}
 {% include box.html type="end" %}